Linuxfabrik/lfops/CONTRIBUTING.md

 * `role_name:configure`: Renders and deploys the role's configuration files and applies settings.
 The most common section; everything that is neither install, state, nor one of the more specific sections below belongs here.
 * `role_name:containers`: Manages the role's containers and their systemd container units.
 * `role_name:cron`: Deploys the role's scheduled jobs (cron entries or systemd timers).
-* `role_name:database`: Creates, updates and deletes the databases managed by the role.
+* `role_name:databases`: Creates, updates and deletes the databases managed by the role.
 * `role_name:dump`: Sets up scheduled dumps / backups of the role's data.
 * `role_name:enroll`: Registers (enrolls) the node with a remote service or controller.
 * `role_name:firewalls`: Manages the cloud provider firewall / security-group rules (VM provisioning roles).